Department of Madre de Dios: Economy

-Gold mining is the only other large industry of the region, confined mainly to alluvium adjacent to the Inambari and Madre de Dios rivers.
+Illegal gold mining is the only other large industry of the region, confined mainly to alluvium adjacent to the Inambari and Madre de Dios rivers.
 Significant deforestation has resulted due to this activity.
 In addition, techniques for gold mining have been described as resulting in both a major environmental and public health problem.
 Most gold miners use liquid mercury to extract gold particles from the alluvium.
 They often handle the toxic liquid mercury with their bare hands.
 To purify the gold particles, the mercury is burned off.
 After being vaporized, mercury particles contaminate the surrounding ecosystems.
 Mercury bioaccumulates throughout the food chain to become concentrated in top predators, such as large river fish and carnivorous birds.
 The local people may be harmed by direct contact with the element, as well as by ingesting dangerous levels of mercury when they eat the fish.
 Mercury results in a variety of neurological and congenital health problems.

 Ecotourism is a major emerging industry in Madre de Dios.
 A number of lodges in Manu and Tambopata are becoming part of what is described as the Vilcabamba-Amboró Corridor.
-Some of these EcoLodges offer adventure activities as well, such as Ecoaventuras Amazonicas.
+Some of these EcoLodges offer adventure activities as well.
 New legislation encourages private investors to create concessions for conservation or ecotourism.
 This is to extend the reaches of the public protected areas.
 This integration includes native communities, which are increasingly involved in ecotourism.
 The importance of including the local population relies on the long-term incentives for leaving standing forest.
 The local population is integrated into conservation initiatives as well as economic cycles.